 D.C.
 Community Archives

 Appointments are required to use collections in the Archives.
 The Martin Luther King Jr. Memorial Library is closed for a three-year modernization.
-As a result, access to the D.C.
-Community Archives is suspended for two months.
-Starting May 8, 2017, customers can call 202-727-1213 or email the archivist to make an appointment.
+Patrons can visit our Appointments/Contacts/Hours page (preferred) or call 202-727-2272 to make an appointment.

 Library of Congress

 In some instances, archival collections may be delivered to the Peabody Room at the Georgetown Neighborhood Library.
 Please contact the Archives for details.

 Please contact the Archivist (see above) for more information about donating your collection to DC Public Library Special Collections.